emrhAkgl/cstring/README.md

 # xstring

-The c_string library was written in C for a string approach similar to that in C++, but much less professional.
+The xstring library was written in C for a string approach similar to that in C++, but much less professional.
 Note that this is a personal project.

 ## Installation